OzGav/MA-floorplan/README.md

 All other images go in an images folder below the location of the media-player-card.svg

-In order for the identification of like players for linking you need to suffix your MA players in HA to have the following suffix at the end of their `entity_id`
+In order for the identification of like players for linking you need to suffix your MA players in HA to have the following suffix at the end of their `entity_id` (dont worry about player types other than those listed)

 - Airplay players - `_provap`
 - Bluesound players - `_provbs`